Domains of discontinuity of Lorentzian affine group actions: Lorentzian space as an open Schubert cell in a partial flag-manifold of the group

-We will prove this theorem by applying results on domains of discontinuity for discrete group actions on flag manifolds proven in \cite{coco15}.
-To this end, we will begin by identifying the Lorentzian space $\R^{n-1,1}$ with an open Schubert cell in a partial flag manifold of the group $G=O(n,2)$.
+In this section we will construct an equivariant identification of the Lorentzian space $\R^{n-1,1}$ with an open Schubert cell in a partial flag-manifold $\F_1$ of the group $G=O(n,2)$, namely, the space of isotropic lines in $V=\R^{n,2}$.

 Consider the group $G=O(n,2)$ and its symmetric space $X=G/K$, $K=O(n)\times O(2)$.
-The group $G$ has two partial flag manifolds: the Grassmannian $\F_1$ of isotropic lines and another partial flag manifold $\F_2$ of isotropic planes in $V=\R^{n,2}$, where the quadratic form on $V$ is
+The group $G$ has two partial flag-manifolds: the Grassmannian $\F_1$ of isotropic lines and another partial flag manifold $\F_2$ of isotropic planes in $V=\R^{n,2}$, where the quadratic form on $V$ is

 We will use the notation $\<\cdot, \cdot\>$ for the associated bilinear form on $V$.